My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 - Make one ourselves

-- I make a display shelf in the corner of the room above the bedroom door, or
+- Make a display shelf in the corner of the room above the bedroom door

 - Do nothing